I’m currently a Postdoc Researcher in the New York City Lab of Microsoft Research.

 I focus on the ethics of machine learning, particularly applications that affect people’s life chances and their everyday experiences on online platforms.
 At the moment, I’m exploring issues of fairness in machine learning, methods for bringing accountability to automated decision-making, the privacy implications of inference, and the role that privacy plays in mitigating economic inequality.

-I’m a Postdoctoral Research Associate at the Center for Information Technology Policy at Princeton University.
-I completed my doctorate in the Department of Media, Culture, and Communication at New York University, during which time I was also a Student Fellow at the Information Law Institute at the School of Law and a member of the Institute’s Privacy Research Group.
+I was previously a Postdoctoral Research Associate at the Center for Information Technology Policy at Princeton University.
+I completed my doctorate in the Department of Media, Culture, and Communication at New York University, where I remain a Visiting Scholar at the Center for Urban Science + Progress and an affiliate of the Information Law Institute.
+I also routinely work with the Data & Society Research Institute, where I’m also an affiliate.